con-tools/con-tools/docs/API.md

 *Note:* This call always returns status as `true` to prevent a malicious caller from using this API to check for existence of users.
 *Note:* The client is expected to create a self referencing link that the user will access after receiving the password reset email.
-The client should then issue an `/auth/passwordchange` call with the received token as an authorization token and the new password.
+When the user accesses the password reset URL, the client should then try to verify the token using the `/auth/verify` call, and if it succeeds - offer the user to choose a new password and then issue an `/auth/passwordchange` call with the received token as an authorization token and the new password.

 *Example:*
 $ curl http://api.con-troll.org/auth/passwordreset/oded@geek.co.il \